 You must complete Form 2106 and itemize your deductions to deduct your expenses for travel, transportation, or non-entertainment-related meals.
 Your meal and entertainment expenses will be subject to the 50% Limit discussed in chapter 2.
-However, you can deduct 100% of business meals if the meals are food and beverages provided by a restaurant, and paid or incurred after 2020 and before 2023.

-Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or CAUTION local government officials, and employees with impairment-related work expenses.
 Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), employees who do not fit into one of the listed categories may not use Form 2106.